-- 1. Andreescu, Titu and Dorin Andrica.
+- 1. Andreescu, Tituand DorinAndrica.
 Complex Numbers from A to Z, Birkhauser, 2006. - 2.
 Lay, David C. Linear Algebra and its Applications, 3rd Ed.
 Pearson Education Asia, Indian reprint, 2007. - 3.
 Goodaire, Edgar G. and Michael M. Parmenter.
 Discrete Mathematics with Graph Theory, 3rd Ed.
 Pearson Education (Singapore) P. Ltd. Indian reprint, 2005. - 4.
 Friedberg, S.H., A.J.
 Insel and L.E.
-Spence.
-Linear Algebra.
+Spence.Linear Algebra.
 Prentice Hall, 2003. - 5.
 Hoffman, K. and R. Kunze.
 Linear Algebra, 2nd Edition.
 Prentice-Hall of India, 1989. - 6.
 Lang, S. Linear Algebra, Undergraduate Texts in Mathematics.
 Springer-Verlag, New York, 1989. - 7.
 Lax, P. Linear Algebra.
 John Wiley & Sons, New York.
 Indian Ed.
-1997.
+1997. - 8.
+Lipschutz, Seymour and Lipson, MarcSchaum's Outline of Linear Algebra, 3rd Edition, Mcgraw Hill Education, 2017.

-Course Title: Theory of Equations
+Course Title: Theory of Equations Course Code: MTH 127

-Course Objective: The aim of this course is to study general properties of polynomials and to find the roots of different types of polynomials.
+Course Objective:The aim of this course is to study general properties of polynomials and to find the roots of different types of polynomials.

-General properties of polynomials, Graphical representation of a polynomial, maximum and minimum values of a polynomials, General properties of equations, Fundamental theorem of algebra, Product form of an algebraic equation, Repeated factors, equal roots, Descarte's rule of signs positive and negative rule, Complex root, Relation between the roots and the coefficients of equations.
+General properties of polynomials, Graphical representation of a polynomial, maximum and minimum values of polynomials, General properties of equations, Fundamental theorem of algebra,Product form of an algebraic equation, Repeated factors, equal roots, Descarte's rule of signs positive and negative rule, Complex root, Relation between the roots and the coefficients of equations.

-Symmetric functions, Applications of symmetric function of the roots, Transformation of equations, Reciprocal equations, Binomial equations, Solutions of reciprocal equations, Euclidean construction of the regular polygon, Algebraic solutions of the cubic and biquadratic.
+Symmetric functions, Applications of symmetric functions of the roots, Transformation of equations, Reciprocal equations, Binomial equations, Solutions of reciprocal equations, Euclidean construction of the regular polygon, Algebraic solutions of the cubic and biquadratic.
 Properties of the derived functions.

-Symmetric functions of the roots, Newton's theorem on the sums of powers of roots, homogeneous products, limits of the roots of equations.
+Powers of the roots, Newton's theorem on the sums of powers of roots, homogeneous products, limits of the roots of equations.